Anxiety disorders are the most common type of psychiatric illness, yet researchers know very little about factors associated with recovery.

 They suggest health professionals who are treating individuals with anxiety disorders need to consider their patients’ physical health problems and social isolation in their treatment plans.

-For more information about anxiety and your health, please see recent studies about this new therapy may reduce anxiety, depression in heart patients and results showing that taking this supplement once a day may reduce anxiety.
+For more information about anxiety and your health, please see recent studies about this therapy could effectively treat social anxiety and results showing that this thyroid problem may increase the risk of depression and anxiety.

 Copyright © 2021 Knowridge Science Report.
 All rights reserved.